 Chris Speicher, Associate Professor of Business and Managerial Science, 2007; Ph.D., Temple University, 1997.
 International business, organizational behavior, entrepreneurship and marketing.

-Douglas Lawrence, Chair and Associate Professor of Communication Arts, 2001; Ph.D., Union Institute.
+Douglas Lawrence, Professor of Communication Arts, 2001; Ph.D., Union Institute.
 The impact of student development through the use of all forms of mass communication, including oral interpretation, written delivery, and technology.
 Exploration and development of critical theory relative to expressing clarity in message delivery through the communication process.

-Michael Mirabito, Professor of Communication Arts, 2000; Ph.D., Bowling Green State University, 1982.
-New communication technologies, computer applications in the communications field, space exploration, communication systems, and digital imaging.
+Michael Mirabito, Chari and Professor of Communication Arts, 2000; Ph.D., Bowling Green State University, 1982.
+New communication technologies, space exploration, communication systems, digital imaging, photography, and Holocaust studies.

 Academic and Clinical Faculty